electraone/datafiles/manual/src/developers/sysexparser.md

 F0h 43h 20h 00h F7h
 ```

-It is suparameterBitPositioned to respond with *One Voice data dump* SysEx message.
+It is supposed to respond with *One Voice data dump* SysEx message.
 It is a 163 bytes long SysEx message starting with a number of constant bytes followed by the sequence of bytes with voice parameter values.
 A fragment of such a response might look like this:

 ```
 F0h 43h 00h 00h 01h 1Bh 01h 02h 03h ....
 F7h